Forward backward CP asymmetry in $\tau^- \to K \pi \nu_{\tau}$ in the Left-Right Inverse seesaw model: Effective Framework and CP Observables in

-The coefficient $\mathcal B(s)$ is particularly important, since it governs the forward-backward asymmetry and is generated by interference between amplitudes of different Lorentz structure.
-Note that $\mathcal B(s)$ is CP-even, but its difference between $\tau^-$ and $\tau^+$ decays, $\mathcal B(s) - \bar{\mathcal B}(s)$, is CP-odd and proportional to the imaginary parts of the Wilson coefficients and form factors.
+$\mathcal B(s)$ is CP-even, but its difference between $\tau^-$ and $\tau^+$ decays is CP-odd and proportional to the imaginary parts of the Wilson coefficients and form factors -- this is the quantity that ultimately drives $A_{\rm CP}^{\rm FB}(s)$ below.